EMRz2021/ToDoList/README.md

-# ToDoList
+# "ToDo List" app with the Done/Delete Buttons as well as the ability to pick a specific time and date!
 https://emrz2021.github.io/ToDoList/

-My first project ever on GitHub, and it is the usual "ToDo List" app using HTML, CSS, and Javascript, with a Done button, Delete Button , and the possibility to pick a specific time and date!
+Languages used: HTML, CSS, and Javascript

+## Techniques and Skills used (more technical details & screenshots below):
+- Dom manipulation (Methods, Properties, Event Listeners)
+- Real time digital clock and Date
+- control Flow
+- Event Listeners
+- Styling with CSS.

-# More details about the Techniques and Skills used (Bold):
+## More details about the Techniques and Skills used:
 - Implement a real time digital clock and date constantly using Javascript:
 	- new Date(), and its methods,
 	- setInterval(),
 	- adding "0" to the single numbers.
+- Dom manipulation, including:
+	- .querySelector()
+	- .createElement()
+	- .appendChild()
+	- .classList.add()
+	- .classList.toggle()
+	- .innerHTML
+	- .innerText
+- Event Listeners ("click" & "input" & "keypress" )
 - Arrow functions
+- if statment & else if statment
+- Ternary operator
 - Template Strings
-- Dom manipulation, including:
-	- (.querySelector) method
-	- (.createElement) method
-	- (.appendChild()) method
-	- (.classList.add()) method
-	- (.classList.toggle()) method
-	- (.innerHTML) method
-	- (.innerText) method
-- if & else if statments
-- Ternary operator
-- Event Listeners ("click" & "input" & "keypress" )
-- (.slice()) method
+- Changing the format and the order of the date and the time using .slice() method

 - CSS selectors and properties, including:
 	- CSS Box & Text shadows